“I am at heart a tinkerer, and regularly working with my hands is at the core of how I engage with the world.”

 Brett Freund has been a regular in the NCC sales gallery and the NCC classroom for a few years now.
 An unassuming character with a genuine love of the material.
 We invite you to enjoy a quick Q & A with Brett and hope that his voice informs your experience of his wares in the gallery and then in your home.
 Not everyone has easy access to their voice and demeanor through written word, but we think Brett delivers on both accounts.
 We are proud to represent his work and equally pleased that the 2018 McKnight Jury chose him as a Fellow this summer.

-Northern Clay Center is pleased to announce the recipients of the 2016 McKnight Fellowships: Nicolas Darcourt (Minnetonka, MN) and Sheryl McRoberts (Minneapolis, MN).
-The recipients of the 2016 McKnight Residency are: Kosmas Ballis (Ft.
-Meyers, FL), and Anthony Stellaccio (Crownsville, MD).
-These two artists will each be in residence at Northern Clay Center for three consecutive months.
+Northern Clay Center is pleased to announce the recipients of the 2018 McKnight Artist Fellowships: Donovan Palmquist (Farmington, MN) and Brett Freund (Minneapolis, MN).
+The recipients of the 2019 McKnight Artist Residency are: Alessandro Gallo (Helena, MT), Ted Adler (Wichita, KS), Leandra Urrutia (Memphis, TN) and Hidemi Tokutake (Kariya, Japan).
+These four artists will each be in residence at Northern Clay Center for three consecutive months.

 Northern Clay Center is proud to announce the recipients of the 2018 Jerome Ceramic Artist Project Grants.
 Three grants in the amount of $6,000 each have been awarded to Heather Barr, Alex Chinn, and Mitch Iburg.

 Minnesota provides artists more fiscal support, per capita, than any other state in the country—by a significant margin.
 Northern Clay Center is proud to be part of this legacy.
 In 2017 NCC paid out some $557,000 in support to artists, bringing the total artist payout since 1995 to $8.6 million!